Mayo Clinic Decision Aid

 HMW waive the patient from the work of absorbing medical information, so the patient can attend to a conversation where the doctor can provide the right advice and guidance?

-In total there were 7 rounds of design critiques/reviews.
+In total there were 7 rounds of design critiques/reviews for the core user flow.
 I share specific and final design details here.
+Micro-interactions edited during subsequent implementation.

 The screen is merely an aid.